 UNICEF Myanmar's work on behalf of Rohingya children in Rakhine State is part of its broader response to the humanitarian needs of children caught up in emergencies across the country.
-USD 31.78 million was
+USD 31.78 million was requested for this work in UNICEF's 2018 Humanitarian Action for Children.

-UNICEF Bangladesh thanks its partners and donors without whom its work on behalf of Rohingya children would not be possible requested for this work in UNICEF's 2018 Humanitarian Action for Children.
 By July 2018, UNICEF had received US\$ 8.019 million (25%) of this amount.